 Pace Law Review Call for Articles on Social Networking & the Law

-Email ThisBlogThis!Share to TwitterShare to FacebookShare to PinterestThe Pace Law Review will be publishing a themed issue on social media and the law, and Executive Articles Editor, Nicholas Tapert, asked if I would help them spread the call for articles throughout the legal community.
+Email ThisBlogThis!Share to XShare to FacebookShare to PinterestThe Pace Law Review will be publishing a themed issue on social media and the law, and Executive Articles Editor, Nicholas Tapert, asked if I would help them spread the call for articles throughout the legal community.
 The following description comes from Nicholas:

 The editors of the Pace Law Review invite proposals from scholars, researchers, practitioners, and professionals for contributions to an issue slated for publication during the Fall of 2010.
 This issue focuses on how the internet and social networking affects the legal landscape.
 We hope to publish articles that examine the evolving relationships between this technology and the many different areas of law it impacts, including evidence, electronic discovery, privacy, ethics, and tort.
 We believe there is room for a lively written discussion on these subjects.
 As examples, Facebook, Myspace, and Twitter are regularly the subject of national headlines; in 2008 the Federal Rules of Evidence were amended in an attempt to address the very substantial issues created by e-discovery; and in the 2009-10 term, the Supreme Court heard a case that concerned whether a government employee has a reasonable expectation of privacy when “sexting” on an employer-provided phone.